 4-year fixed insured 6.12%

 5-year fixed insured 5.57%

-Is the mortgage stress test still a thing in 2023?
+Is the mortgage stress test still a thing in 2024?
 Yes it is, and with the higher rates we’ve seen, it’s even harder to qualify for a mortgage.
-The rules require you to qualify at either 2% above the rate your lender is offering you or 5.00%, whichever is higher.
-The rules have remained unchanged since June of 2021.
+The rules require you to qualify at either 2% above the rate your lender is offering you or 5.25%, whichever is higher.

 Being forced to qualify at the higher stress test rate causes the principal portion of your monthly mortgage payment to shrink, lowering the maximum amount you’ll be allowed to borrow for your mortgage.
 But the rate you’ll actually pay once you buy is the rate you are offered by your lender.
 Your monthly payments will be calculated from this lower rate, not the stress test rate.
 As a result your monthly mortgage bill will be smaller too.